Cavan Adult Education Services

 A planned programme of education designed for the purpose of aiding and enhancing the personal and social development of young people through their voluntary participation, which is complimentary to their formal, academic or vocational education and training; provided primarily by voluntary youth organisations.

-Under government legislation, Co.
-Cavan VEC has a statutory responsibility for the implementation of the Youth Work Act 2001.
-The Youth Officer for Co.
-Cavan VEC is responsible for the provision of youth services with Co.
+Under government legislation, Cavan and Monaghan Education and Training Board has a statutory responsibility for the implementation of the Youth Work Act 2001.
+The Youth Officer in Cavan is responsible for the provision of youth services with Co.
 Cavan.

 In order to ensure the highest and most comprehensive quality of service is delivered to young people in Co.
 Cavan, the Youth Officer ensures that there is: